zew/go-questionnaire/README.md

 * [Dockerfile](https://en.wikipedia.org/wiki/Docker_%28software%29) to deploy on modern cloud servers

-* The package cloudio is a convenience wrapper around [Gocloud blob](https://godoc.org/gocloud.dev/blob)
-The entire persistence layer is moved from ioutil... to cloudio...
+* Package `cloudio` wraps all io operations into [Gocloud blob functionality](https://godoc.org/gocloud.dev/blob).
-Thus the application can be hosted by cloud providers with buckets or on classical webservers.
+Thus the application can be hosted by cloud providers with buckets *or* on classical webservers.

 ## Technical design guidelines